 Women should know a few things about menopause and blood sugar dysregulation.
 Those who have diabetes may confuse the symptoms of high or low blood sugar with those of menopause, since some are the same.
 Irritability, waking up at night, sweating, dizziness, and difficulty concentrating are just a few examples.
 In such cases, it’s recommended you test your blood sugar.
 If you don’t have a diagnosis of diabetes but have not been tested, then you should talk to your doctor about a fasting blood sugar test.
 Results of less than 100 milligrams per deciliter (mm/dL) are ideal.
 If the figure is higher, you should ask for a hemoglobin A1C test.

-Women who test within the prediabetes range (fasting glucose of 100 mg/dL to 124 mg/dL and hemoglobin A1C of 5.7% to 6.4%) should talk to their healthcare provider about lifestyle changes and diet to help manage blood sugar levels.
+Women who test within the prediabetes range (fasting glucose of 100 mg/dL to 124 mg/dL and hemoglobin A1C of 5.7% to 6.4%) should talk to their healthcare provider about lifestyle changes, diet, and supplements to help manage blood sugar levels.
 These measures can help prevent full-blown type 2 diabetes.

 Menopause and blood sugar dysregulation can team up to affect your body in several ways.
 Here are a few of the changes your body may go through during these times.